Prag8855/aab/content/guides/residence-permit.md

 Get an appointment at the German embassy or consulate in your country.
 It can take a long time to get an appointment.[^3] At most embassies, you can only book an appointment a few weeks in advance.

 In some countries, you can apply for a [[National Visa]] online, so you don't need an appointment.
+They process your application, then send you a link to book an appointment.

 **[Find your German embassy or consulate ➞](/out/consulate-finder)**